shreevatsa/pdf-glyph-mapping/README.md

 Sometimes, part of this mapping (like the last item above) may be included in the PDF itself (CMap), but nontrivial cases (like the first one) often aren't.

 Roughly speaking, the glyph ids are laid out in visual order while Unicode text is in phonetic order.
 So the correspondence may be nontrivial.
-See the example [page 36 here](https://itextpdf.com/sites/default/files/2018-12/PP_Advanced_typography_in_PDF-compressed.pdf#page=36); a couple more examples below:
+See the example on [page 36 here](https://itextpdf.com/sites/default/files/2018-12/PP_Advanced_typography_in_PDF-compressed.pdf#page=36); a couple more examples below:

 1. The word विकर्ण may be laid out as: